syanth/emoter/README.md

 ### Todo

-* Add more default emotes.
+* Add some default emotes.
-* Custom emotes
+* Publish.
-* Port to Chrome
+* Port to Chrome.